Black-veined Moth by Mark Parsons

-East Kent is home to the greatest concentration of rare and threatened moth species in the UK, but moths remain a mystery to many people.
+East Kent is home to the greatest concentration of rare and threatened moth species in the UK, but moths remain a mystery to many.

 Threats in this part of England include:

-Our project will engage, surprise, and inspire communities, revealing the array of amazing moths on their doorstep and helping East Kent to value and conserve these fascinating creatures.
+Our project engaged, surprised and inspired communities, revealing the array of amazing moths on their doorstep and helping East Kent value and conserve these fascinating creatures.

-As the biggest ever moth conservation project in the UK, this project will help to make a significant, positive impact with both local species and helping to contribute to a boost in our UK moth populations.
-Over the next three years the project will support and upskill people to encourage a long-lasting legacy.
+As the biggest-ever moth conservation project in the UK, this project helped to make a significant, positive impact with local species and contributed to a boost in UK moth populations.
+We helped give local people new skills so they can ensure a lasting legacy for magnificent moths.

 Key species

-Over the next three years the dedicated team will partner with local schools, farmers, and an array of community groups and organisations to improve habitats across the county, whilst transforming lives through improving participant’s wellbeing.
-This includes: Canterbury City Council, Natural England, RSPB, White Cliffs Countryside Partnership and Kent Downs ANOB.
+Over three years our dedicated team partnered with schools, farmers and an array of community groups and organisations to improve habitats across the county, while changing lives by improving participants' wellbeing.
+Our partners included Canterbury City Council, Natural England, RSPB and the White Cliffs Countryside Partnership.

-This conservation work will be coupled with many moth events over the next few years, from practical habitat work for those wanting to get stuck in and get outdoors, to close encounters of the UK rarest species whilst encouraging community celebration of local moths through art, cakes and other creative means.
+This conservation work was coupled with moth events, from practical habitat work, for those wanting to get stuck in outdoors, to close encounters with the UK's rarest species.
+We also encouraged community celebration of local moths through art, cakes and other creative adventures.

 Twitter: @BCKentBranch